-Before coming to Tufts, I received my PhD from the Department of Philosophy at Carnegie Mellon University in Pittsburgh, Pennsylvania.
+I received my PhD from the Department of Philosophy at Carnegie Mellon University in Pittsburgh, Pennsylvania.
 At the same time I served as a graduate teaching fellow at the Eberly Center for Teaching Excellence.

 My research focuses on ethical questions surrounding democratic voting.
 In particular, I’m interested in the question of whether voters in democratic societies have a duty to vote a particular way, or consult particular kinds of motivations or information when they make their vote choice.
 You can read about all of my research projects in greater detail on my research page.
 On my teaching page, you can view my teaching portfolio, which includes a list of courses taught, my course syllabi, statement on teaching philosophy, and course reviews.

 Feel free to send me a message at firstname.lastname@example.org.